cornwallybumberquilt/GlitchQuestProjectSWHB/PLEASE ReadMe!.md

 #### Change Background Color
 Go to grid.cs and edit this line under the main grid class
 - `this.BackColor = Color.Blue;`

+##Unsizable Fixed Screen 3/28/24 11:47 PM
+Go to Form1.cs Design properties.
+Under FormBorderStyle change to FixedSingle.
+For MaximizeBox switch to False.
+The code's been updated on GitHub with all past changes so far.
+You can still move the screen around like the Python Idler, but nothing can be resized.